-At December 31, 2018, restricted cash primarily consisted of funds collected from tenants for the benefit of landlords associated with a subsidiary property management business and deposited in separate trust accounts with financial institutions.
+At December 31, 2019, restricted cash primarily consisted of funds collected from tenants for the benefit of landlords associated with a subsidiary property management business and deposited in separate trust accounts with financial institutions.
 The liability associated with the funds due the landlords is included in accounts payable and accrued expenses on the Consolidated Balance Sheet.
-Restricted cash is not included as a cash and cash equivalent in the Consolidated Statement of Cash Flows.